pombreda/pgreloaded/doc/tutorial/pong.rst

 simple rectangular sprites that can be positioned anywhere on the window.

-In the main program function, we now put those things together by creating a :class:`pygame2.ebs.World`, in which the player paddles and the renderer can live and operate.
+In the main program function, we put those things together by creating a :class:`pygame2.ebs.World`, in which the player paddles and the renderer can live and operate.

 Within the main event loop, we allow the world to process all attached systems, which causes it to invoke the ``process()`` methods for all